Michael Bird (theologian)

-Michael F. Bird (born 18 November 1974, Paderborn, West Germany) is an Australian Anglican priest, theologian, and New Testament scholar.
+Michael F. Bird (born 18 November 1974) is a British-Australian New Testament scholar, theologian and Anglican priest.

-Biography
+Life and career

-In his teenage years, Bird was an atheist who saw Christianity, "as a way of oppressing people, a purely human construct.”
-After becoming a Christian, he has been a Baptist, Presbyterian, and (most recently) an Anglican.
-He has recently been called by the evangelical newsletter Eternity News a "heavy hitter" in the world of New Testament scholarship and Jesus's divinity.
+Bird is originally from Britain, but has lived in Australia for the majority of his life.
+He served in the Australian military, where he discovered his faith.
+After becoming a Christian he was firstly a Baptist, then a Presbyterian and now an Anglican.
+He has been called by the ecumenical media platform Eternity a "heavy hitter" in the world of New Testament scholarship and Jesus's divinity.

-Bird is Academic Dean and a lecturer at Ridley College, having previously taught at Brisbane School of Theology and Highland Theological College.
+Bird is vice principal and lecturer in theology and New Testament at Ridley College, having previously taught at the Brisbane School of Theology and Highland Theological College.
 He studied at Malyon College and the University of Queensland.
-He is also Distinguished Research Professor of Theology at Houston Baptist University.
+He has also been a Distinguished Research Professor of Theology at Houston Christian University.

 Bird has written a number of books, including The New Testament in Its World (2019, with N. T. Wright), Evangelical Theology: A Biblical and Systematic Introduction (2013) and The Gospel of the Lord: How the Early Church Wrote the Story of Jesus (2014).
 The Gospel of the Lord won the Biblical Studies section of the 2015 Christianity Today Book Awards.
 Bird is also the author of a fantasy novel titled Iskandar: And the Immortal King of Iona.

-Bird is a member of the Evangelical Theological Society, Society of Biblical Literature, and Studiorum Novi Testamenti Societas.
+Bird is a member of the Evangelical Theological Society, the Society of Biblical Literature and Studiorum Novi Testamenti Societas.

-In November 2015 he was ordained as a priest for the Anglican Church of Australia.
+In November 2015, he was ordained as a priest in the Anglican Church of Australia.